-LastPass is easy to use, super-secure, packed with features, and offers both free and premium tiers so you can choose the option that suits you best.
+LastPass password manager (opens in new tab) is easy to use, super-secure, packed with features, and offers both free and premium tiers so you can choose the option that suits you best.
+No wonder it's one of the most searched for and popular password managers available!

 All data is stored using AES-256 bit encryption with PBKDF2 SHA-256 and salted hashes to keep it secure - and this isn't limited to passwords either.
 You can also store credit card details and delivery addresses so they can be entered automatically when you're shopping online, plus encrypted notes, details of insurance policies and much more besides.

 The free version of LastPass is superb, but premium accounts are very reasonably priced and offer an extremely useful extra feature: the ability to log into apps on your phone.
 Very few password managers offer this, and it could prove invaluable if you ever lose your phone, preventing people from accessing your emails and social media.

 One of our favorite LastPass features is its support for multi-factor authentication, which helps protect you from phishing attempts by requiring an additional form of authorization to log into your accounts, such as a code generated by a mobile app or a fingerprint scan.
 Although it's becoming more widespread, not all sites and services offer this yet, so having all your logins secured in a vault that's protected this way is a real boon.